 I don’t necessarily think everyone should homeschool – but I do think everyone should consider it as a viable educational option.
-Rather than tell you whether or not I think you should homeschool, I want to tell you why we decided to give it a try and why, 13 years later, I’m glad we did.
+Rather than tell you whether I believe that you should or shouldn’t homeschool, I’ll tell you why we decided to give it a try and why, over a decade later, I’m glad we did.

-My oldest, who is now 20 and a homeschool grad, went to public school for kindergarten and 1st grade.
+My oldest, now a homeschool grad, went to public school for kindergarten and 1st grade.
 We soon discovered that my beautiful, curious, intelligent, book-loving little girl wasn’t a traditional-learner type.
 She is the artistic, big-picture, out-of the-box type who, as it turns out, has dyslexia.

 After two rather miserable years, during which her love of books and reading was squashed by the daily assault to teach her how to read (with undiagnosed dyslexia), we decided to give homeschooling a trial run.

-By Christmas break that first year, it was clear that homeschooling with its ability to offer tailored education and one-on-one teaching was the perfect fit for her.
-We never looked back and, as my two younger children reached school age, we folded them into our homeschool day, as well.
+By Christmas break, it was clear that homeschooling, with its ability to offer tailored education and one-on-one teaching, was the perfect fit for our non-traditional learner.
+We never looked back, adding her younger siblings into the mix as they reached school age.

-One of the best things about homeschooling has been that I can customize my kids’ education to their specific needs.
+One of the biggest benefits of homeschooling is the ability to customize my kids’ education to their specific needs.
 My oldest quickly caught on to reading with Sing, Spell, Read, and Write, so I thought I was ready for the next two.

 Guess what?
 Sing, Spell, Read, and Write didn’t work for them.
 For my boy, none of the many reading programs we tried had more than minimal success until we discovered Lexercise.
 He was officially diagnosed with dyslexia and learned, through at-home therapy sessions, to work around it.

 I have always loved a hands-on, eclectic, unit-study-inspired approach to learning.
-That’s exactly what we did up until last year when I discovered, to my horror (I’m kidding – mostly), that my teens prefer workbooks.
+That’s exactly what we did up until the year I discovered, to my horror (I’m kidding – mostly), that my teens prefer workbooks.

 Homeschooling means that I don’t have to force a particular program or homeschool style on my kids.
 They can learn using the materials and approach that best suits them, adjusting as their needs change.

 Because we homeschool, my kids have never been made to feel less-than.
-I can naturally and easily make accommodations so that their areas of struggle don’t have to hinder my kids from reaching their full potential in other areas.
+I can naturally and easily make accommodations so that their areas of struggle don’t have to hinder them from reaching their full potential.

 Homeschooling allows my kids time to explore their gifts and talents.
 My oldest – the one-time struggling reader – loves books, including Shakespeare, which many find difficult to follow.
 She knits beautiful blankets, hats, scarves, and baby booties.
 She loves drawing and creating cosplay costumes.

-Homeschooling means that my kids are known by their strengths, not their weaknesses.
+Homeschooling means that my kids are known for their strengths, not their weaknesses.

 Input on education

-Another huge benefit of homeschooling is that I can choose our curriculum and have an impact on what my kids are being taught.
-I am not a fan of Common Core or politically-correct history, and as a Christian family, it is vital to me that our day include prayer and Bible study.
+Another enormous benefit of homeschooling is that I can choose our curriculum and have an impact on what my kids are learning.
+I am not a fan of Common Core or politically-correct history, and as a Christian family, it is vital to me that our day includes prayer and Bible study.

 My teens and I can discuss what they’re learning and how that meshes with our worldview.
 That doesn’t mean that we shy away from controversial topics or views that are contrary to ours.
-It doesn’t even mean that we always agree with the author of their Christian curriculum.
-It does mean that I know what they’re learning and that we can talk about that in light of our beliefs.
+It does mean that I know what they’re learning and that we can discuss issues in light of our beliefs.

 Homeschooling means that I have a direct impact on my kids’ educations.

-If you’re considering homeschooling, I can’t really tell you what is right for your family – what you should do – but I can encourage you to explore your options and consider giving it a try.
-After our trial year that turned into a lifestyle, I often told would-be homeschooling parents this: Give homeschooling a try.
+If you’re considering homeschooling, I can’t tell you what is right for your family – what you should do – but I can encourage you to explore your options and consider giving it a try.
+After our trial year that turned into a lifestyle, I often told would-be homeschooling parents: Give homeschooling a try.
 You can’t ruin your kids in a year.

-You won’t really know if homeschooling is a good fit for your family until you do it.
+You won’t know if homeschooling is a good fit for your family until you do it.

 What advice would you give to a family considering homeschooling?